 Citizen Clinic is a trailblazing multidisciplinary, public-interest digital security clinic within the University of California, Berkeley’s Center for Long-Term Cybersecurity.
 Through a model similar to university clinics in law and medicine, we train teams of students to help civil society organizations build the capabilities they need to proactively defend themselves against malicious governments, powerful corporations, hate groups, and extremists.

-We’ve trained over 100 students since 2018, drawn from 11 academic specialties at UC Berkeley, and have served 14 non-profit clients on 4 continents ranging from women’s reproductive rights organizations to LGBTQ and international indigenous rights groups.
-Over half of Citizen Clinic alumni are women.
+We’ve trained 165 students since 2018, drawn from a dozen academic specialties at UC Berkeley, and have served 17 non-profit clients on 4 continents ranging from women’s reproductive rights organizations to LGBTQ and international indigenous rights groups.
+Nearly half of Citizen Clinic alumni are women.

 Citizen Clinic is enabling civil society organizations to use technology to fulfill their missions.
 We are training the next generation of digital security leaders.
 And we are forging a new community around public-interest technology.